TheBoxyBear/charttools/docs/ImprovingPerformance.md

 # Improving performance

-This guide will cover alternate tecniques that will improve performance when using ChartTools.
+This guide will cover alternate techniques that will improve performance when using ChartTools.

 ### Single components